jcprice12/pet-authorization/README.md

 - verify pkce flow works
 - verify state param works
 - implement production key pair service.
+- implement oidc-specific scopes (scopes only available when "oidc" scope is authorized.
+E.G. "email" scope)
+  - also, ensure that if an oidc-specific scope has not been authorized, it should not be available on both ID token AND user info endpoint
 - change server metadata endpoint to be /.well-known/openid-configuration
 - research way to tell consumers how to get public key to verify tokens (included in JWTs?). "kid" claim? "iss" claim?
   - look at the "JWS" RFC: https://datatracker.ietf.org/doc/html/rfc7515#section-4.
 Ultimately, resource providers need to "hard code" which OAuth servers and IDP's they trust (or get that info from a source that is not the JWT).
     - Base on on Spring Boot documentation (https://docs.spring.io/spring-security/reference/reactive/oauth2/resource-server/jwt.html), I should implement:
       - The "iss" claim in the JWT body/payload.
 Should be the URL of the OAuth server (E.G. http://localhost:3000).
+      - implement the "nbf" claim on the body/payload of the JWT
       - The "jwks_uri" field in the server metadata endpoint.
     - Based off my own hunch, I should probably implement the following:
       - the "kid" claim in the JWT header.
 Use this during JWT verification to select the correct key from the /keys endpoint